guikarai/LinuxONE-crypto-utils/index.md

 Use the lsmod command to check whether the crypto device driver module is already loaded.
 If the module is not loaded, use the modprobe command to load the device driver module.
-Example 2-7 shows that the Linux system is not yet loaded with the crypto device driver modules, so you must load it manually.
+If it shows that the Linux system is not yet loaded with the crypto device driver modules, so you must load it manually.
 The cryptographic device driver consists of multiple, separate modules.
 You can configure the cryptographic device driver through module parameters when you load the AP bus module.